realness-online/web/docs/philosophy.md

 - You turn pictures into vector graphics that you use as posters and avatars
 - You can look for people you may know on Realness
 - You can add those people
+- You can view a list of upcoming events made from uploaded posters
 - You can view a feed of what those people want to say
 - You can contact a Moderator you probably know in real life to get your questions answered